keithyipkw/InSync/README.md

 # Performance

-To view the full benchmark result, please visit https://keithyipkw.github.io/InSync/performance.html
+The full benchmark result is available at https://keithyipkw.github.io/InSync/performance.html

 The benchmark program was run with the environment: